CP1404/Practicals/prac_10/README.md

 ## Flask + Wikipedia API

-Now let's combine the Wikipedia API with our new found Web programming powers...
+Now let's combine the Wikipedia API with our new-found Web programming powers...

 Clone or download the demo from